Sebastian Gorka, adviser to Donald Trump, resigns

 On Friday, another Trump advisor turned in his letter of resignation.
-This time, it was Sebastian Gorka, deputy assistant to President Trump.
+This time, it was Sebastian Gorka, deputy assistant to Donald Trump.

 According to the CNN, multiple sources confirmed the departure.

 In his terse resignation letter, which was obtained by the Federalist, Gorka wrote,

 “[G]iven recent events, it is clear to me that forces that do not support the MAGA promise are — for now — ascendant within the White House.
 As a result, the best and most effective way I can support you, Mr. President, is from outside the People’s House.”

 Gorka then allegedly added that he was unhappy with the direction Trump has taken on foreign policy and his displeasure at his colleagues inside the White House.
 He added, “Regrettably, outside of yourself, the individuals who most embodied and represented the policies that will ‘Make America Great Again,’ have been internally countered, systematically removed or undermined in recent months.
 This was made patently obvious as I read the text of your speech on Afghanistan this week.”

 Gorka, a former Breitbart national security editor who became well-known for his impassioned defense of the phrase “radical Islamic terrorism,” was expected to accept a new role outside the White House several months ago.

 According to Gorka’s letter, Trump had planned to mention “radical Islam” in his speech to the nation about Afghanistan, however, handlers allegedly removed any mention of the term.

 “The fact that those who drafted and approved the speech removed any mention of radical Islam or radical Islamic terrorism proves that a crucial element of your presidential campaign has been lost,” he said.